lucasmoura/deep_learning_blog/content/posts/automatic-star-rating-for-movie-reviews-part-2.md

 new models.
 Therefore, in my next post I will focus on better techniques to handle this dataset while also exploring new and more complex model architectures, for example, Recurrent Neural Networks.
 Keep tuned for more :)

+*(If you want to better understand how am I implemented the model and how I generated the results presented in this article, please take a look at the [Github](https://github.com/lucasmoura/movie_critic_stars) page for this project.
+PRs are always welcome too)*